Internal States of Hadrons in Relativistic Reference Frames: Approximation of Lorentz Transformation Generators in the Second Quantization Representation

-where $V\left({{{\mathbf{r}}}_{2}}-{{{\mathbf{r}}}_{1}}\right)$ is the potential energy of the quark-antiquark interaction, $m$ is the mass of quark or antiquark, which is approximately independent of the flavor, because the bound state exists due to the strong interaction and other types of interactions are neglected.
+Here, $V\left({{{\mathbf{r}}}_{2}}-{{{\mathbf{r}}}_{1}}\right)$ is a potential energy of interaction between the quark and antiquark, $m$ is the quark and antiquark mass.
+The latter parameter is approximately considered to be independent of the flavor, because the bound state exists owing to the strong interaction, whereas other types of interaction are neglected.